Travel the globe on a thrilling ancient adventure

 Hillyer's book, as delightful as it is, is not illustrated.
 To make history more understandable and memorable, the schedule assigns illustrated pages in The Usborne Book of World History.
 Either book on its own would be good, but the combination is outstanding.

 Additionally, when Hillyer covers Egypt and Rome you get to examine these cultures in greater depth in the entertaining, highly illustrated Time Traveler book.
-(My daughter chose this book to take to rest time every day for years.)

 Overview of the Literature